openvinotoolkit/openvino/tools/pot/docs/DefaultQuantizationUsage.md

    - `(data, annotation)`
    - `(data, annotation, metadata)`

 `data` can be either `numpy.array` object or dictionary where key is the name of the mode input and value is `numpy.array` which corresponds to the input.
+Since `annotation` is not used by DefautltQuantization method this object can be `None` in this case. `metadata` is an optional field.

 Users can wrap framework data loading classes by `openvino.tools.pot.DataLoader` interface which is usually straightforward, for example, for `torch.utils.data.Dataset` that has various implementation in the TorchVision project.